 - 350lb limit

 The programs that come with this rower gave me a great workout.
 The intervals feature was my personal favorite, but the fat burn and cardio also do their job.
 While my complaint about the separately sold HR band is valid, most smartwatches can make up for that.
-Buy it here
+Check price here.

 - The sturdy, all-metal design feels supportive during hard training